Kitchen Projects Thanksgiving Page Thanksgiving Recipes Stuffing or dressing Recipes

 First I start with the eggs,

-Then the meat and veg and parsley.
+Then the meat and veg.

 TIP Take a sample of the dressing and put it in a small bowl and microwave it to check for seasoning.
 Once you put the stock in the bread starts to mush if you mix it too much.
 So it is best to check the seasoning before you add the hot stock.